 Here are some points that will help increasing followers as well as getting more connection with your clients.

-Be creative you are limited on characters
+Be creative you are limited to characters

 You have to be more creative when you are limited on characters.
 Show your expertness which you’ve gathered from website copywriting.
 Within 140 words you are going to impress the followers.
 There aren’t enough rooms to elaborate.
 So make it sweet, interesting and concise.
 Try to come with exact words.
 Avoid three words where you can use one word.

-Come with innovative headline
+Come with an innovative headline

 Give a headline that makes your followers active.
 Make your title lively even you can make four headlines for each topic to see which make people more active to go through.
-It will help learning to make your title precise, stronger and target oriented.
+It will help to learn to make your title precise, stronger and target oriented.
 You need to know the unbeatable formula for writing post title that’s forced to click.

 Build scope to meet prospective clients

 You never know who is going to be your next client.
 So be lively with your followers.
-Take a quick look to divide your followers in to four categories
+Take a quick look to divide your followers into four categories